• About Texas Travel Talk

 Port Isabel

-Want to be away from SPI?
-Drive about 3 miles south to Port Isabel, which lies on the Laguna Madre.
-You will find many ways to enjoy a week or a weekend with accommodations, restaurants, attractions, the beach, and shopping.
 An excellent place to eat fresh seafood in Port Isabel is Pirate’s Landing.
 If you don’t mind climbing stairs, visit Port Isabel’s Lighthouse, a national historic site open to the public.
-Visitors take 75 winding stairs and three ladders to reach the top and are rewarded with amazing views.
+Visitors take 75 winding stairs and three ladders to reach the top, where they are rewarded with amazing views.

-Anglers should visit the state’s longest fishing pier nearby at Lighthouse Square.
-Fishing is available by boat, on the pier, on the beach, and with a charter.
+Anglers should visit Lighthouse Square, the state’s longest fishing pier, nearby.
+Fishing is available by boat, on the pier, on the beach, or with a charter.

 Kingsville